 How do I name a guardian for my children?

 The simple answer is that naming a guardian for minor children is typically done in Utah through a Will.
-When used in combination with a living trust estate plan, this Will is often referred to as a “Pour Over Will”.
-In any event, should the need for guardianship for minor children arise, appointment of a guardian would be a court proceeding and it is altogether fitting that this be the case, given the vital importance of ensuring that a guardian is the right person to care for a child.
+When used in combination with a living trust estate plan, this Will is often referred to as a “Pour-Over Will”.
+In any event, should the need for a guardianship for minor children arise, the appointment of a guardian would be a court proceeding and it is altogether fitting that this is the case, given the vital importance of ensuring that a guardian is the right person to care for a child.
 While you can avoid court proceedings (probate) with regard to your assets by properly establishing, funding and maintaining your trust, you are NOT able to automatically appoint a guardian for your minor children through your trust agreement.
-Again, appointment of a guardian will require a court-supervised procedure.
+Again, the appointment of a guardian will require a court-supervised procedure.

 If you have children under the age of eighteen, you should designate a person or persons to be appointed guardian(s) over their person and property.
-Of course, if a surviving parent lives with the minor children (and has custody over them) he or she automatically continues to remain their sole guardian.
+Of course, if a surviving parent lives with the minor children (and has custody of them) he or she automatically continues to remain their sole guardian.
 This is true despite the fact that others may be named as the guardian in your estate planning documents.
 You should name at least one alternate guardian in case the primary guardian cannot serve or is not appointed by the court.

 The sad reality is that very FEW parents of minor children have done ANY estate planning and this includes executing a Will that will nominate a guardian for their children in the event that something were to happen to both parents.
-By the way, naming beneficiaries for life insurance does NOT accomplish the needed appointment of guardian.
+By the way, naming beneficiaries for life insurance does NOT accomplish the needed appointment of a guardian.
 This is a totally separate consideration and process.

 What estate planning documents do I need?